Protean eGov Technologies: Partnerships

 Protean was a founding member in establishing ONDC under the Department for Promotion of Industry and Internal Trade (DPIIT)'s leadership.
 In 2023, Protean announced a collaboration with Google Cloud to deploy DPI across public and private sectors.
 Protean teamed up with NPCI Bharat BillPay (NBBL) to develop a decentralized settlement system for participants in digital commerce.

 In 2024, Protean signed an agreement with ArcelorMittal Nippon Steel India (AM/NS India) to support the 'Beti Padhao' scholarship initiative across multiple states in India.
 This initiative, started in March 2022 by AM/NS India, focuses on supporting underprivileged young women.

 Initiatives

 In its 2015 Budget speech, then Finance Minister Arun Jaitley announced that the government would create a single-window electronic platform for providing education loans under the Pradhan Mantri Vidya Lakshmi Karyakram.
 VidyaLakshmi is an online platform for students seeking education loans.
 It was developed by Protean in 2015 under the guidance of the Department of Financial Services (Ministry of Finance), the Department of Higher Education (Ministry of Education), and the Indian Banks Association (IBA).
 By 2018, the platform had 34 banks and 86 loan schemes listed.

 Protean also launched another portal called Vidyasaarathi, which is an education scholarship initiative allowing underprivileged students to receive financial assistance through corporate-funded scholarships.
 Vidyasaarathi announced its partnership with TATA Housing.
 In 2018, the company reported 28,000 registered students and nine participating companies, including ACC, Care Ratings, SNL Bearings, and Education Consultants of India.

+In March 2026, the company hosted the inaugural Protean Digital Disruptors Awards in partnership with ETBrandEquity, recognizing leaders who utilize AI and DPI to drive systemic changes in the financial and regulatory sectors.